L.M. Reid is an Irish writer who has published many articles in magazines and online.

 How to Get Rid of Credit Card Debt Fast

 Are you having trouble getting out of debt?
 If your loan repayments have gotten out of control and you are stressed out by debt collectors and legal letters then follow this step-by-step guide.

 Do not ignore your debts.
 They will not go away.
 It saps your positive energy because when you think about money it is only with worry and stress.
-As the debts mount up so does the interest and late payment charges, then your debts become out of control.
+As the debts mount up, so do the interest and late payment charges, then your debts become out of control.
 It becomes impossible for you to meet the agreed repayments, and you are in financial trouble.
 It will get to the stage where you will be afraid to open the letters, answer the phone or even go outside your front door because of the debt collectors.

 Face up to your financial difficulties and take control of your life.
 Every country is different in the way they deal with people who have found themselves with these money problems.
-But as a universal rule, if you ignore your money problems they will only get worse.
+But as a universal rule, if you ignore your money problems, they will only get worse.

 Existing unpaid loans will get bigger with more interest added.
 This only causes more stress to you and affects your health.
 If you are brought to court the expense of this will be added to your debt.
 In most countries, the court will look at your financial situation.
 If it sees you are genuinely in financial difficulty, it will order you to repay a manageable amount each month.
 But beware, if you fail in this order for any reason, then you will be jailed for contempt of court.
 The credit card debt will still be there when you are released.

-So What Can you Do?
+So What Can You Do?

 Make a list of everything you owe.
 Include all the credit cards, loans and other financial institutions you owe money to.
 By taking this first step you have made a decision to accept responsibility for your debts.
 You can now face up to the reality of the situation.
 Write down exactly how much you owe to each.

 Add it all up.
 Yes, it will be a shock, but this is the first step in taking back control of your life.
 I now want you to work out how much it costs you a month to service these loans.
 Look at the high-interest charges and see how much it is costing you.
 Or if you have gotten to the stage that you can not even pay the interest, look how much extra this is putting on top of that debt every week.

 How Much Money Do You Owe?

 You now know exactly how much money you owe.
 That is the first step.
 You have accepted you need to take control of the situation.
 Make a list of all your monthly expenses.
 These will be the necessary ones to enable you to survive.

 Monthly Rent or Mortgage

 If you are in danger of losing your home, you must contact your mortgage broker immediately and try to come to a workable arrangement.
 The banks can be reasonable and can come to an agreement of either a three-month gap or a twelve-month interest-only repayment.

 This applies to a rental property too, do not let the rent go unpaid.
 Contact the landlord and try to come up with a repayment plan for the arrears.
 Your next priority is your monthly food and utility bills.
 If you have children, also include any necessary expenses they incur on this list.

 Write down everything that comes into the household, starting with wages from anyone working.
 If unemployed, add your social security payments and any vouchers.
 If you earn money from any part-time business and it is guaranteed then include this too.
 If you are not sure how much income can be earned every month then leave this out.
-You need to know exactly how much money you can commit to repayments
+You need to know exactly how much money you can commit to repayments.

 Most people will get a shock when they read these figures.
 Now you have four columns.